Enhancing Inclusivity for Visually Impaired Individuals in Video Games: A Study on Sound Design

 One might perceive that the aforementioned features could make the game easier, but the difficulty is still well measured despite the accessibility options activated: Naughty Dog has therefore succeeded in creating experiences that are no longer based on the easy/difficult dichotomy, and have here designed a game that adapts to everyone's abilities and preferences in terms of difficulty.

-pre-production phase: simplifying the difficulty would certainly have been a shortcut to satisfying some of the audience, but this solution would have been no more than applying a simple band-aid to the problem of accessibility.
+To achieve this result, the studio had to address these important issues during the game's pre-production phase: simplifying the difficulty would certainly have been a shortcut to satisfying some of the audience, but this solution would have been no more than applying a simple band-aid to the problem of accessibility.

 3.3 The transition from accessibility to inclusivity